ElliottStorey/Python-Pentools/README.md

 # Python-Pentools
-A collection of simple penetration testing tools made with Python.
-These tools are directly from the Free Code Camp Information Security course.
+A collection of simple penetration testing tools made using Python.
+These tools were made to complete the [freeCodeCamp Information Security course](https://www.freecodecamp.org/learn/information-security).